On this page

 - Charges for services beyond benefit limits.
 For example, the annual benefit limit for acupuncture is 16 visits.
 Costs for more than 16 visits are not covered by the plan and do not count toward your medical deductible.

-- Out-of-network provider charges that exceed the allowed amount.
+- Out-of-network provider charges that exceed the allowed amount (see an example).

 - Your inpatient hospital copayment.